CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## EVPN underlay Fabric

-Not alwyas the vritualized environment deployed over a pure IP undrlay (e.g. brownfeild).
+Not always the virtualized environment deployed over a pure IP underlay (e.g., brownfield).
 There are cases when VMware environment added to an underlay fabric which uses [Network Virtualization](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/) with [Ethernet Virtual Private Network - EVPN](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/).
 Even though, it still needs to work separately from the underlaying fabric - VM traffic sent only within the virtual world.
 In that case, the underlaying IP fabric has also VXLAN and EVPN configuration.

-From NSX-T virtualized fabric perspective, there is no real differance.
+From NSX-T virtualized fabric perspective, there is no real difference.
 When using VXLAN/EVPN underlay fabric, the Geneve packets encapsulated into VXLAN packets on the leaf switches and transmitted over the IP fabric.
 In other words, the overlay packet is double-encapsulated.
-Forthemore, when using such deployment, we can set all TEP addresses into same subnet and leverage VXLAN layer 2 stretch over the layer 3 fabric as well.
+Furthermore, when using such deployment, we can set all TEP addresses into same subnet and leverage VXLAN layer 2 stretch over the layer 3 fabric as well.

 {{%notice note%}}

-If different TEP devices subnets used in EVPN udneraly deployement, tVXLAN routing have to be done.
-This requires more complicated VXLAN confifuariton, and won't be covered in this example.
-For more informtaion check out EVPN [Inter-subnet Routing](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/) page.
+If different TEP devices subnets used in EVPN underlay deployment, VXLAN routing must be done.
+This requires more complicated VXLAN configuration and won't be covered in this example.
+For more information check out EVPN [Inter-subnet Routing](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/) page.

 {{%/notice %}}